KarelCemus/play-redis/README.md

 Introduced [`RecoveryPolicy`](#recovery-policy) defining behavior when execution fails.
 Default policy is `log-and-default`.
 To re-enable previous *fail-on-error* behavior, set `log-and-fail`.
 See the [`RecoveryPolicy`](#recovery-policy) for more details.

+**[Brando](https://github.com/chrisdinn/brando) connector replaced by [scredis](https://github.com/scredis/scredis) implementation** due to Brando repository inactivity and major issues ([#44](https://github.com/KarelCemus/play-redis/issues/44)).
+Scredis seems to be efficient, build over Akka and should not contain any major issues as they are not reported.

 ### [:link: 1.2.0](https://github.com/KarelCemus/play-redis/tree/1.2.0)